paulmaxus/api-lesson/episodes/examples-exercises.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What can I do with this knowledge?
+- How can I apply this knowledge?

 ::::::::::::::::::::::::::::::::::::::::::::::::